-The overall annual subscription limit for ISAs is £20,000 for 2018/19.
+The overall annual subscription limit for ISAs is £20,000 for 2019/20.
 Individuals can invest in a combination of ISAs up to this limit, and may involve a single plan manager or separate managers, handling separate elements.
 However, a saver may only pay into one of each type of ISA each year.

 16 and 17-year-olds can invest in an adult Cash ISA.
-A Junior ISA (JISA) is available to all UK resident children under 18 as a Cash or Stocks and Shares product or both.
-Total annual contributions are capped at $\pounds$ 4,260.
-JISAs are owned by the child but investments are locked in until adulthood.
+A Junior ISA is available to all UK resident children under 18 as a Cash or Stocks and Shares product or both.
+Total annual contributions are capped at £4,260.
+Junior ISAs are owned by the child but investments are locked in until adulthood.

-All investments held in ISAs are free of CGT and there is no minimum investment period for funds.
-However, some plan managers offer incentives, eg. better rates of interest, in return for a commitment to restrictions such as a 90-day notice period for withdrawals and it is worth shopping around.
+All investments held in ISAs are free of capital gains tax (CGT) and there is no minimum investment period for funds.
+However, some plan managers offer incentives, e.g. better rates of interest, in return for a commitment to restrictions, such as a 90-day notice period for withdrawals - therefore, it is worth shopping around.